lhtin/You-Dont-Know-JS/up & going/ch1.md

 For other languages, the translation is done ahead of time, called *compiling* the code, so when the program *runs* later, what's running is actually the already compiled computer instructions ready to go.

 It's typically asserted that JavaScript is *interpreted*, because your JavaScript source code is processed each time it's run.
 But that's not entirely accurate.
-The JavaScript engine actually *compiles* the program on the fly and then immediately runs the compiled code.
+The JavaScript engine actually *compiles* the program __on the fly__(在运行的时侯) and then immediately runs the compiled code.

 **Note:** For more information on JavaScript compiling, see the first two chapters of the *Scope & Closures* title of this series.